 With SketchParty TV, everyone can play using their own iPhone or iPad, and everything shows up on your AirPlay-enabled TV (or you can use an Apple TV or Apple TV 2, or with an AV adapter or Mac/PC app like Reflector).
 The premise is simple: there's a word to draw, and one person draws it with their team trying to guess what it is.
 Whichever team has the most points wins.

-The SketchParty TV app also has a new Dark Mode and drag-and-drop team setup to make things even easier for you.
+The SketchParty TV app also has a new Dark Mode and drag-and-drop team set up to make things even easier.

 Are there two or more people in the house?
 Does everyone like to push buttons and shout at each other with technobabble nonsense?
 Then Spaceteam is the game for you.

-This cooperative party game can be enjoyed by up to eight people, so you know it's going to be fun.
-Each player who is participating will need their own mobile device, such as an iPhone or iPad, and everyone yells at each other until the ship explodes.
-With each player, there's a random control panel that they have on their screen, and it's full of buttons, switches, and dials.
+Up to eight people can enjoy this cooperative party game, so you know it's going to be fun.
+Each participating player will need their own mobile devices, such as an iPhone or iPad, and everyone yells at each other until the ship explodes.
+There's a random control panel on their screen with each player, and it's full of buttons, switches, and dials.
 Everyone must follow time-sensitive instructions, but these directions are being sent to all of your teammates, so everyone needs to coordinate with each other before time runs out.